testium-driver-wd

 Forms

-Clears the input found by the given cssSelector
+Clears the input found by the given selector

 .